adrivsh/country_names/readme.md

 ##GOTCHAS

 * The European Union uses codes that look like iso2 but are actually slightly different.
 EU uses "EL" for "GR" (Greece in iso2) and "UK" for "GB" (Great Britain in iso2).
+In python pandas use .replace({"EL":"GR","UK":"GB"})
-* Some people use old iso3 codes. replace "ROM" with "ROU" and "ZAR" with "COD" to go from old to new iso3
+* Some people use old iso3 codes. replace "ROM" with "ROU" and "ZAR" with "COD" to go from old to new iso3 in python pandas use .replace({"ROM":"ROU","ZAR":"COD"})